-Using Bought Puts however can provide investors with peace of mind and capital protection for time frames up to two years ahead.
-In some cases, the dividend income collected can even fund the purchase of your Put options, effectively paying for your capital protection.
-This is a great strategy for stocks that you may be a little less confident on.
+Using Bought Puts, however, can provide investors with peace of mind.
+And capital protection for time frames up to two years ahead.
+In some cases, the dividend income collected can even fund the purchase of your Put options.
+Effectively paying for your capital protection.
+This is a great strategy for stocks that you may be a little less confident about.

 4. Income Double Up

 Investors may also look to pump up the income yields they can create buy Selling Call Options.
-By Selling Call options the stock holder offers up the right for another investor to buy their stock off them at any time before the contract expiration, and again, at a price (called a strike price) that is selected today.
+By Selling Call options the stockholder offers up the right for another investor to buy their stock at any time before the contract expiration, and again.
+At a price (called a strike price) that is selected today.
 Typically Calls are sold on strike prices that are higher than the current stock price.

 Selling Calls will cap the capital gains potential that are available on the stock.
 So why would you want to use this strategy?
-Because in exchange for the capped upside, at a level you have selected too, the Call Option seller receives an upfront premium income, boosting yield and providing partial downside protection on your stock holdings.
-This income, in conjunction with a paid dividend, can lead to considerable yield generation over a 1-3 month time frame.
+Because in exchange for the capped upside, at a level you have selected too.
+TThe Call Option seller receives an upfront premium income, boosting yield and providing partial downside protection on your stock holdings.
+This income.
+In conjunction with a paid dividend, can lead to considerable yield generation over a 1-3 month time frame.

 It is advised that you consult a licensed Options Adviser when contemplating using Options in your portfolio.